paslandau/guzzle-rotating-proxy-subscriber/readme.md

 You might define a random timeout that the proxy must wait after each request before it can be used again.

-If all provided proxies become unsuable, you might either choose to continue without using any proxies (= making direct requests) or to let the process terminate by throwing a `NoProxiesLeftException` instead of making the remaining requests.
+If all provided proxies become unsuable, you might either choose to continue without using any proxies (= making direct requests, thus revealing your own IP) or to let the process terminate by throwing a `NoProxiesLeftException` instead of making the remaining requests.

 ###Mark a proxy as blocked